Colored border

 The border prop adds a simple border to one of the 4 sides of the alert.
-This can be combined props like with color, dark, and type to provide unique accents to the alert.
+This can be combined with props like color, dark, and type to provide unique accents to the alert.

 # Colored border

 The colored-border prop removes the alert background in order to accent the border prop.
-If a type is set, it will use the types default color.
+If a type is set, it will use the type’s default color.
 If no color or type is set, the color will default to the inverted color of the applied theme (black for light and white/gray for dark).

 The dense prop decreases the height of the alert to create a simple and compact style.
-When combined with the border prop the border thickness will be decreased to stay consistent with the style.
+When combined with the border prop, the border thickness will be decreased to stay consistent with the style.

 The dismissible prop adds a close button to the end of the alert component.
 Clicking this button will set its value to false and effectively hide the alert.
 You can restore the alert by binding v-model and setting it to true.
 The close icon automatically has an